vladimirspecalp-hub/mspro_escrow_mvp/replit.md

 ## Overview
 This is a NestJS-based backend API for an escrow platform.
 The project is built with TypeScript and follows modern NestJS best practices with modular architecture.

-**Current State**: Step 2 Complete - Project documented and ready for GitHub sync
+**Current State**: Step 2 Complete - GitHub repository successfully synced

 **Last Updated**: October 20, 2025

 ## Recent Changes
 - **October 20, 2025 - Step 2**:
   - Created comprehensive README.md with architecture documentation
-  - Prepared repository for GitHub sync (mspro_escrow_mvp)
+  - Successfully synced repository to GitHub
+  - Renamed repository to mspro_escrow_mvp
-  - Updated project documentation
+  - Updated all documentation with repository links
   - Added detailed changelog and progress tracking

 - **October 20, 2025 - Step 1**: